Unfurling Khovanov-Lauda-Rouquier algebras

 \renc{\theitheorem}{\Alph{itheorem}}

 \excise{ \newenvironment{block} \newenvironment{frame} \newenvironment{tikzpicture} \newenvironment{equation*} }

 \baselineskip=1.1\baselineskip

-\usetikzlibrary{decorations.pathreplacing,backgrounds,decorations.markings,shapes.geometric} \tikzset{wei/.style={draw=red,double=red!40!white,double distance=1.5pt,thin}} \tikzset{awei/.style={draw=blue,double=blue!40!white,double distance=1.5pt,thin}} \tikzset{bdot/.style={fill,circle,color=blue,inner sep=3pt,outer sep=0}} \tikzset{dir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{>}}}}}} \tikzset{rdir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{<}}}}}} \tikzset{edir/.style={postaction={decorate,decoration={markings, mark=at position .2 with {\arrow[scale=1.3]{<}}}}}}
+\usetikzlibrary{decorations.pathreplacing,backgrounds,decorations.markings,shapes.geometric} \tikzset{wei/.style={draw=red,double=red!40!white,double distance=1.5pt,thin}} \tikzset{awei/.style={draw=blue,double=blue!40!white,double distance=1.5pt,thin}} \tikzset{bdot/.style={fill,circle,color=blue,inner sep=3pt,outer sep=0}} \tikzset{dir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{<}}}}}} \tikzset{rdir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{>}}}}}} \tikzset{edir/.style={postaction={decorate,decoration={markings, mark=at position .2 with {\arrow[scale=1.3]{<}}}}}}

+{ \begin{quote} {\em Abstract.} One famous difficulty of studying algebras and categories presented with explicit generators and relations is the difficulty of checking that they have the ``expected size,'' for example, that an obvious spanning set is in fact a basis.
+One particular example which has resisted a simple proof of a basis theorem is the 2-category $\mathcal{U}(\mathfrak{g})$ categorifying a symmetrizable Kac-Moody algebra $\mathfrak{g}$, defined by Khovanov, Lauda, and Rouquier.
+Khovanov and Lauda gave a conjectured basis for the 2-morphism spaces in this category, as well as a conjectured isomorphism of its Grothendieck group to $\dot{U}(\mathfrak{g})$, the idempotented universal enveloping algebra, in 2008.

-{ \begin{quote} {\em Abstract.} In this paper, we study the behavior of categorical actions of a Lie algebra $\mathfrak{g}$ under the deformation of their spectra.
+In this paper, we give a proof of the conjectures above, exploiting the technique of deforming representations of this 2-category; by showing that these representations have the expected size at the generic point, we can confirm that they are not smaller at the special point of this deformation.
+We achieve this by a more general study of the behavior of categorical actions of a Lie algebra $\mathfrak{g}$ under the deformation of their spectra.
 We give conditions under which the general point of a family of categorical actions of $\mathfrak{g}$ carry an action of a larger Lie algebra $\mathfrak{\tilde{g}}$, which we call an {\bf unfurling} of $\mathfrak{g}$.
-This is closely related to the folding of Dynkin diagrams, but to avoid confusion, we think it is better to use a different term.
+This is closely related to the folding of Dynkin diagrams, but to avoid confusion, we think it is better to use a different term. \end{quote} }

-Our motivation for studying this topic is the difficulty of proving that explicitly presented algebras and categories in the theory of higher representation theory have the ``expected size.''
-Deformation is a powerful technique for showing this because of the upper semicontinuity of dimension under deformation.
-In particular, we'll use this to show the non-degeneracy (in the sense of Khovanov-Lauda) of the 2-quantum group $\mathcal U$ for an arbitrary Cartan datum and any homogeneous choice of parameters. \end{quote} }